ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab08.md

 `./wifisetup.sh`

-You should be prompted for your username and password.
+You should be prompted for your **wifi** username and password.
 Your Pi will automatically reboot.
 When it is done rebooting and you are back to your desktop environment, click the WiFi icon in the top right corner.
 It should indicate that you are now connected to the UCSD-Protected network.

 Note: To learn the IP address of your Pi, open a Terminal window and type: